bluz71/platters/README.md

     cache is disabled only for the randomized albums page due to a jarring effect with cover images.

+  * #### Turbolinks clear cache
+    Turbolinks.clearCache() is invoked in all JavaScript responses, that being in *.js.erb view files, where data changes occur.
+If not called then inconsistent page results may be observed when using the browser back button.

   * #### PostgreSQL text search
     Artist and Album search both use the PostgreSQL `@@` text search operator which provides support for: English dictionary stemming, multi-word search,